Discover how major U.S. cities are modernizing off-duty law enforcement with transparent, scalable platforms and true governance partners in 2026.

 Large cities operate:

 In this environment, a clunky interface, slow turnaround, manual processes, or rep turnover isn’t just inconvenient - it’s a liability.
-And the major cities we met made it clear:
+And the major cities we met made it clear: They’re done tolerating outdated or vendor-centric systems.

 They’re looking for real platforms.
 Enterprise infrastructure.
 Technology that performs under pressure.